FREE SHIPPING ALL ORDERS over $100 Australia / WORLDWIDE over $150 *Afterpa

 In this recipe, we’re using our Alkalise Green & Go.

-It's a concentrated plant wholefood that is based on alfalfa, barley, spirulina, chlorella, lemon and ginger and is about 20 times more concentrated compared to a food source of greens like spinach!
+It's a concentrated plant wholefood that is based on organic alfalfa, barley, spirulina, chlorella, lemon and ginger and is about 20 times more concentrated compared to a food source of greens like spinach!

 Other benefits of using Alkalise Green & Go to boost your smoothie bowl are: